 These profiles are always sorted according to the last sport you played, and over time the ones you use the most will always be at the top, leaving the sports you spend the least time on at the end.

-And if you are going to practice a sport for which you have not prepared a specific profile, you don't have to worry about it since you can access the "Others" option, where you will find the more than 80 profiles that Suunto has automatically in each watch.
+And if you are going to practice a sport for which you have not prepared a specific profile, you don't have to worry because you can access the "Others" option, where you will find more than 80 profiles that Suunto has automatically in each watch.

 These are predefined in terms of their screen settings and cannot be changed.